confucius/KanbanGuides/site/content/guide/index.md

 author:
   - John Coleman
 ---

-# Open Guide to Kanban - _In the Context of Knowledge Work_

-July 2025

 This work, Open Guide to Kanban, is an adaptation of the Kanban Guide (May 2025 version) from [https://kanbanguides.org](https://kanbanguides.org), which is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
 The original guide is © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc. Changes were made to the original.
 Licensed under CC BY-SA 4.0: [https://creativecommons.org/licenses/by-sa/4.0/](https://creativecommons.org/licenses/by-sa/4.0/). _Portions highlighted in italic are © 2025_ Orderly Disruption Limited*, licensed under CC BY-SA 4.0.* All other content is from © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc., also licensed under CC BY-SA 4.0.